DigitalVortexLLC/racker/README.md

-# RackSum - Rack Diagram Planning Tool
+# Racker - Rack Diagram Planning Tool

 A web-based tool for planning and visualizing server rack layouts with real-time power and HVAC capacity tracking.